top of page

 We continue to work to end hunger in our community by coordinating inclusive volunteer opportunities.
 If you have a disability and want to serve others in the community, we would love to coordinate service opportunities for you at a local soup kitchen, where you will get to work with other volunteers to prepare food that is served to those experiencing hunger and homelessness.

-Photos from previous competitions can be found on our Gallery page.
+Photos from previous competitions can be found here and on our Gallery page.

 If you have any questions or would like more information about volunteering, contact us at thearc@arcsc.org or call us at (803) 748-5020.